 How does the game work?

-You will earn points by solving clues, gathering evidence, and completing fun activities.
-Fill in the answers on your Evidence Collection Sheet and Explore the City Game Card so your points can be tallied at the end of the game.
+You will earn points by visiting locations, finding clues, collecting evidence, punching your evidence collection sheet, solving the mystery and completing fun activities.
+Fill in the answers on your Game Packet so your points can be tallied at the end of the game.